parsegon/math-css/README.md

-# calculus-css
+# math-css

-Verbose, Responsive and Easy way to represent basic calculus by a few lines of HTML without having to use a heavier Javascript library.
+Verbose, Responsive and Easy way to represent basic math and calculus by a few lines of HTML without having to use a heavier Javascript library.
 Built exclusively in CSS using a block-chain technique.
 Support soon to be added for
 * vectors.
 * circular integrals, circular doubleintegrals etc.
 * square root structure.